 If Nokia’s smartphone strategy fails, the basic-phone unit may become the company’s most attractive asset for an acquirer because it remains profitable and has a dominant market position in many emerging markets, said Sami Sarkamies, a Nordea Bank AB (NDA) analyst in Helsinki.
 A buyer would also benefit from Nokia’s strong relationship with carriers in growth economies, he said.

 Nokia’s Asha phones are gaining users in the developing markets because they resemble smartphones, yet cost a fraction of the price, Anshul Gupta, an analyst at research firm Gartner Inc. in Mumbai, said in an interview.
-Some Ashas have full- length touch screens similar to Nokia’s higher-end models and Apple Inc. (AAPL:US)’s iPhone.
+Some Ashas have full- length touch screens similar to Nokia’s higher-end models and Apple’s iPhone.
 The underlying operating system is less sophisticated, making them cheaper to build.

-“They have almost all the features a smartphone should have like an application portal to download apps, a touch interface, social-networking integration -- so these devices are completely like a smartphone,” he said.
+“They have almost all the features a smartphone should have like an application portal to download apps, a touch interface, social-networking integration -- so these devices are completely like a smartphone,” Gupta said.

 Nokia added touch-screen handsets to the Asha line in June to meet the surging demand for smartphone features.
 The Asha 305, retailing at 65 euros, is Nokia’s cheapest full-length touch-screen phone.
 The Asha 311, featuring a faster touch screen and a 1-gigahertz processor, costs 95 euros.